gigiwood/bornready/README.md

 Born Ready is a mobile application designed to assist expecting parents childproof their homes.
 The user is provided with a checklist of items, sorted by rooms in the house of things to childproof in the home, as directed by the app.
 The user can check a box once that element has been childproofed.
 The program enables users to save their progress.

 ###Technical Overview:
-Born Ready is an app that needs to be completed from start to finish.
+Born Ready is an app that needed to be coded from scratch.
+The images, which were provided, were created in PowerPoint, and only needed to be ungrouped and saved as .png files.

 In two weeks, we plan to create a checklist app that can communicate with a server and save users’ results.
-There are wireframes available for our reference.
-In addition, the app will likely use HTML5/CSS3 and Javascript to develop the checklist app and then use PhoneGap to convert it to other platforms.
+There are PowerPoint wireframes available for our reference.
+In addition, the app will likely use HTML5/CSS3 and Javascript to develop the checklist app and then use Ratchet and PhoneGap to convert it to other platforms.

 ###Deliverables

 Completion of this project will allow users to use the Born Ready app to perform the following actions:

-	•	Marking items as completed
+	1. Marking items as completed
-	•	Marking items as not applicable
+	2. Marking items as not applicable
-	•	Unmarking items
+	3. Unmarking items
-	•	Save progress
+	4. Save progress

 Aesthetics and UX will be designed on best-effort basis.